Get

 chick-fil-a chicken nuggets on white background

-Image Credit: P Maxwell Photography, Shutterstock
+Image By: P Maxwell Photography, Shutterstock

 Grilled Nuggets

-Like the grilled chicken sandwich, the grilled nuggets may sound like a healthier option to give your dog, but they too contain onion powder and garlic powder, which is unsafe and potentially toxic to your dog.
+Like the grilled chicken sandwich, the grilled nuggets may sound like a healthier option to give your dog, but they also contain onion powder and garlic powder, which is unsafe and potentially toxic to your dog.

 Spicy Chicken Sandwiches